 DIAA(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: SEX AND SEXUAL VIOLENCE

-Note: This policy addresses employee complaints of sex and gender discrimination, sexual harassment, sexual violence, and retaliation.
-For legally referenced material relating to this subject matter, see DAA(LEGAL).
-For sex discrimination, sexual harassment, sexual violence, and retaliation targeting students, see FFDA.
+Note: This policy addresses complaints of sex and gender discrimination, sexual harassment, sexual violence, dating violence, domestic violence, stalking, and retaliation targeting employees.
+For additional legally referenced material relating to discrimination, harassment, and retaliation, see DAA(LEGAL).
+For sex discrimination, sexual harassment, sexual violence, dating violence, domestic violence, stalking, and retaliation targeting students, see FFDA.

 Solely for purposes of this policy, the term "employee" includes former employees, applicants for employment, and unpaid interns.

-Discrimination against an employee is defined as conduct directed at an employee on the basis of sex or gender that adversely affects the employee's employment.
+Discrimination against an employee is defined as conduct directed at an employee on the basis of sex that adversely affects the employee's employment.

 Sexual harassment is a form of sex discrimination defined as unwelcome sexual advances; requests for sexual favors; sexually motivated physical, verbal, or nonverbal conduct; or other conduct or communication of a sexual nature when: